-When it comes to the deep-fried Japanese rice crackers called “Age Senbei (揚げせんべい)”, KabukiAge (歌舞伎揚) (Amazon.com) is the most famous product in the Japan’s Kanto area around Tokyo, while in the Kansai area around Osaka, BonchiAge (ぼんち揚げ) (Amazon.com) is very popular, as I wrote about these 2 Age Senbei in my past article.
+When it comes to Japanese deep-fried rice crackers called “Age Senbei (揚げせんべい)”, “Kabuki-Age (歌舞伎揚)” is the most famous product in the Kanto region around Tokyo, while the people living in the Kansai area around Osaka is most familiar with “Bonchi-Age (ぼんち揚げ)”, as I wrote about it in the past article before.

-Kameda Age Ichiban is a popular and standard deep-fried Senbei rice cracker in Japan, which is also well-known as a long-seller.
-It was released in 1985 by Kameda Seika, a major Japanese confectionery company well-known for its Kaki no Tane, or Kameda Crisps (Amazon.com).
+The Age Senbei was released in 1985 by Kameda Seika, a leading Japanese confectionery company well-known for their rice snacks including Kaki no Tane or Kameda Crisps.

-As Age Ichiban is a type of Senbei, the deep-fried rice cracker is made from non-glutinous rice.
-It is flavored with soy sauce, honey and sugar, and the taste is sweet rather than salty.
-As for the texture, it is light and crunchy like other Age Senbei.
+Since Kameda Age Ichiban is a type of Senbei, the deep-fried rice cracker is made of non-glutinous “Uruchi (うるち)” rice and seasoned primarily with soy sauce, honey and sugar.

-By the way, Kameda Age Ichiban is known by the name of “Ichi” in Vietnam, where I hear the product is popular with a good reputation.
+By the way, Kameda Age Ichiban is sold by the name of “Ichi” in Vietnam where the product has gained wide popularity.